iansedano/apps-script-cal-sync/README.md

 This is an [Apps Script project](https://developers.google.com/apps-script/guides/projects), which means that you'll have to set up your own project on your own account.

+You'll also need to make sure that your account has at least read-only access to every source calendar.

 You have two options for instllation, the developer friendly version, and the non-developer friendly version.

 ## Non-developer-friendly installation